 Metal Pourers and Casters operate hand-controlled mechanisms to pour and regulate the flow of molten metal into molds to produce castings or ingots.

-Metal Pourers and Casters with little to no experience tend to make between $22030 and $27220 while the more experienced ones make over $42550 per year.
+Metal Pourers and Casters with little to no experience tend to make between $26480 and $31080 while the more experienced ones can earn over $47170 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Metal Pourer and Caster is to move to a higher paying state like NY.
-Right now, the highest paying states for Metal Pourers and Casters are NY, AL, AR, KY and WI.
+One of the easiest ways to increase your salary as a Metal Pourer and Caster is to move to a higher paying state like SC.
+Right now, the highest paying states for Metal Pourers and Casters are SC, IL, AL, NY and NC.

-3 other factors that can increase your salary as A Metal Pourer and Caster is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Metal Pourer and Caster is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Metal Pourers and Casters what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Metal Pourers and Casters what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons